Turpan: History

 Turpan has long been the centre of a fertile oasis (with water provided by the karez canal system) and an important trade centre.
 It was historically located along the Silk Road.
 At that time, other kingdoms of the region included Korla and Yanqi.

-Along with city-states such as Krorän (Loulan) and Kucha, Turfan appears to have been inhabited by people speaking the Indo-European Tocharian languages in prehistory.
+Along with city-states such as Krorän (Loulan) and Kucha, Turpan was inhabited by people speaking the Indo-European Tocharian languages up to at least the 8th century AD.
+Manuscripts from the 5th to the 8th century AD shows that the Tocharian A (Turfanian, Agnean, or East Tocharian; natively ārśi) of Qarašähär (ancient Agni, Chinese Yanqi and Sanskrit Agni) and Turpan (ancient Turfan and Xočo) was used in the region for administration and religious texts.

 The Jushi Kingdom ruled the area in the 1st millennium BC, until it was conquered by the Chinese Han dynasty in 107 BC.
 It was subdivided into two kingdoms in 60 BC, between the Han and its enemy the Xiongnu Empire.
 The city changed hands several times between the Xiongnu and the Han, interspersed with short periods of independence.
 Nearer Jushi has been linked to the Turpan Oasis, while Further Jushi to the north of the mountains near modern Jimsar.

 After the fall of the Han dynasty in 220, the region was virtually independent but tributary to various dynasties.
 Until the 5th century AD, the capital of this kingdom was Jiaohe (modern Yarghul 16 km west of Turpan).

 Many Han Chinese along with Sogdians settled in Turfan during the post Han dynasty era.
 The Chinese character dominated Turfan in the eyes of the Sogdians.
 Kuchean speakers made up the original inhabitants before the Chinese and Sogdian influx.
 The oldest evidence of the use of Chinese characters was found in Turfan in a document dated to 273 AD.

 In 327, the Gaochang Commandery (jùn) was created in the Turfan area by the Former Liang under Zhang Jun.
 The Chinese set up a military colony/garrison and organized the land into multiple divisions.
 Han Chinese colonists from the Hexi region and the central plains also settled in the region.
 Gaochang was successively ruled by the Former Liang, Former Qin and Northern Liang.

 In 439, remnants of the Northern Liang, led by Juqu Wuhui and Juqu Anzhou, fled to Gaochang where they would hold onto power until 460 when they were conquered by the Rouran Khaganate.